Astrid Herremans

 I do research in numerical analysis at the intersection of numerical linear algebra and approximation theory.
 In my PhD work, I focus on sampling theory, efficient (least squares) solvers and applications associated with non-orthogonal expansions.
 To tackle these problems, I use tools from harmonic analysis, functional analysis and random matrix theory.
 My favorite basis functions are rational!

 My CV can be found here.
-You may also want to take a look at my Google Scholar profile.
+You may also want to take a look at my Google Scholar profile or my GitHub profile.
 You can email me at astrid(dot)herremans(at)kuleuven(dot)be.

 Publications and preprints